Gabriel Jacobs: Biography

-The first evidence of Gabriel's approximate year of birth comes from the Northampton County, Virginia lists of tithables 1664–1667.
+The first evidence of Gabriel's approximate birth year comes from the Northampton County, Virginia, lists of tithables 1664–1667.
 The Virginia House of Burgesses had passed an act in 1658 declaring that all Africans and Indians over sixteen years of age were to be placed on tithable lists.
-Being tithable meant taxable, and owners and masters paid the taxes levied on their slaves and servants.
-Once free, they were tithable on their accord and paid their own taxes.
-In the 1670s, one third of the taxable African Americans in Northampton County were either free, later became free, or had free children.
+Being tithable meant taxable, and masters and enslavers paid the taxes levied on their servants and enslaved people.
+Once free, they were tithable on their own accord and paid their taxes.
+In the 1670s, one-third of the taxable African Americans in Northampton County were either free, later became free, or had free children.

-Gabriel, and his presumed wife Bab were part of the Northampton County household of Captain John Custis as early as 1664.
-They were listed again in 1677, along with Fred Tucker, Daniel Webb and Isbell Webb.
+Gabriel and his presumed wife Bab were part of the Northampton County household of Captain John Custis as early as 1664.
+They were listed again in 1677, along with Fred Tucker, Daniel Webb, and Isbell Webb.
 John Custis was the founder of the Custis family in Virginia, and the great-grandfather of Daniel Parke Custis, first husband of Martha Dandridge Washington.

-Early in the 1670s John Custis built a three-story brick mansion he named Arlington on the south bank of Old Plantation Creek, in southwestern Northampton County.
+Early in the 1670s, John Custis built a three-story brick mansion named Arlington on the south bank of Old Plantation Creek in southwestern Northampton County.
 Gabriel Jacobs lived on Custis's 550-acre plantation until about 1700.
 John Custis's will, proven in 1696, split up Gabriel's family.
-Custis gave Gabriel to his wife Tabitha for four years to work on their “sloope," which he had owned since at least 1682.
+Custis gave Gabriel to his wife Tabitha for four years to work on their "slope", which he had owned since at least 1682.
 Tabitha Custis was also given Gabriel Jacobs's daughter Jenny.
-Bab and Gabriel's son Daniel, along with 11 other slaves, were bequeathed to Custis’ grandson John Custis (1678-1749), who inherited the plantation.
+Bab and Gabriel's son Daniel, along with 11 other enslaved people, were bequeathed to Custis' grandson John Custis (1678-1749), who inherited the plantation.

-Gabriel's position and experience on the sloop is unknown, or even if he actually lived to be free.
+Gabriel's position and experience on the sloop, or even if he lived to be free, are unknown.